Where to Stay in Budapest - A Local’s Neighborhood Guide

 3. Erzsébetváros (District VII)

 Leonardo Boutique Hotel - This is a pleasant hotel in a more modern building, with comfortable rooms, many of which have balconies.
-The location is great for sightseeing as you’re walking distance to most places but are also right next to a transit hub, and across the street is an excellent shopping area (called the “Fashion Street”.
+The location is great for sightseeing as you’re walking distance to most places but are also right next to a transit hub, and across the street is an excellent shopping area (called the “Fashion Street”. $80 USD per night.

 Roombach Hotel Budapest Center - Roombach Hotel Budapest Center offers a cozy and contemporary stay in the middle of the action.
-This boutique hotel features stylish rooms with modern amenities and a friendly atmosphere.
+This boutique hotel features stylish rooms with modern amenities and a friendly atmosphere. $90 USD per night.

-Corinthia Budapest - Spanning three gorgeous 19th century buildings (adjoined by glass atriums), the Corinthia Budapest is a simply beautiful hotel with a history that reminds me of Wes Anderson’s The Grand Budapest Hotel (look up the hotel’s story if you’re; curious).
-The world-class spa is often the main draw for visitors (it’s fabulous), but the rooms are great too - large and well-furnished in a very welcoming way.
+Corinthia Budapest - Spanning three gorgeous 19th century buildings, the Corinthia Budapest is a simply beautiful hotel with a history that reminds me of Wes Anderson’s The Grand Budapest Hotel.
+The world-class spa is often the main draw for visitors (it’s fabulous), but the rooms are great too.
+The hotel is a bit outside the party nucleus, so it's quiet at night. $160 USD per night.

 Main sights